Fact #1: Vitamin C is not created in the body so must be consumed every day.

 Let’s not forget, most synthetic vitamin C supplements contain mega doses of ascorbic acid, far beyond what people need.
 At best these mega doses are wasted through urine excretion; at worst they can have detrimental effects such as damaging muscular tissue (4), diminishing energy levels, and damaging antioxidant levels (2).
 A friend of mine took a high dose vitamin c, 1500mg, for a couple weeks to try and stave off a cold during a high stress time.
 She ended up with kidney stones because her kidneys were working so hard to rid her body of all the extra ascorbic acid in her system.
 The cold would have been better!

-Fact #5: Peaceful Planet sells two incredible real whole food vitamin C supplements.
+Fact #5: Nourishing World sells three incredible real whole food vitamin C supplements.

 With the chemical nature and significant risks carried by synthetic vitamin C, combined with the difficulty of consistently getting enough vitamin C through diet alone, the question becomes how to get safe, healthy vitamin C supplements.
 Though they are not as abundant as the cheaply made synthetic options, whole food supplements are available.
-With a choice like Catie’s Whole Plant Food Vitamin C Plus and Pure Radiance C that contain organic acerola cherries and other real fruit and berries, consumers are able to get molecularly complete vitamin C that contains all the needed bio-factors to make them healthy and usable.
+With choices like Catie’s Whole Plant Food Vitamin C Plus and Pure Radiance C that contain organic acerola cherries and other real fruit and berries, consumers are able to get molecularly complete vitamin C that contains all the needed bio-factors to make them healthy and usable.
 And Organic True High Vitamin C Powder From Traditional Foods Market is powdered acerola cherries – very tart, but very good for you!